 After about 30 minutes, the paint has cured enough that I can continue.
 Because I wanted this DIY rolling laundry cart to actually roll (hahaha), I add some casters.
 Also, if you don’t know me enough already, I add casters to most anything.
 Why not?
 It makes life easier – trust me.

 So, how does one go about adding casters to a basket?
 Well, it’s pretty simple.
 This method never fails me as I do it all the time to wire baskets, wicker, anything!
 You just need a stash of zip ties (aka. cable ties) and some cute swivel casters with plates.

 To get the casters on I simply stick the right size and color zip tie through the weaving, making sure to wrap it around a couple strands of basket for strength.
-Leave them poking out where the holes of the casters would be.
+While you’re at it, leave them poking out where the holes of the casters would be.

 Then, simply pull through the caster holes and tighten down.
-Use a pair of scissors to snip the excess off and you’re done!
+Last, use a pair of scissors to snip the excess off and you’re done!

 Now time to add a bit of dimension to the whitewashed layer we created.
-I didn’t want this to look like a brand spankin’ new basket, so I grabbed my Brown Wax and an old Square Brush to brush a light coat of wax here and there.
+I didn’t want this to look like a brand spankin’ new basket, so I grabbed my old paint brush to add a light coat of wax here and there.